Blog

 Joe

-This movie isn’t as harsh as the above movies, but it did kill me a little bit while I was watching it.
+This isn’t as harsh as the above movies, but it did kill me a little bit, watching it.

-This movie is not about women.
-It’s about men.
-Real men versus wankers, good men versus arseholes, grown men versus boys, and the fact that black men and white men are all the same under the skin.
+This movie is about men.
+Real men versus wankers, good men versus arseholes, grown men versus boys, and it shows clearly that whatever their colour, men are all the same under the skin.
 It’s also about poverty and friendship and goodness.

-Joe is a real man, living in a small town in southern USA; he lives day to day, just holding it together, trying to stay out of trouble in a violent world.
-He becomes friends with a 15-year-old boy who has an alcoholic abusive father, a worn-out mum who gave up hope long ago and a silent little sister (‘one day she just stopped talking’).
+The story is about Joe, who is living in a small town in southern USA.
+He lives day to day, just holding it together, trying to stay out of trouble in a violent world.
+He becomes friends with a 15-year-old boy who has an alcoholic abusive father, a worn-out mum who gave up hope long ago, and a silent little sister (‘one day she just stopped talking’).
 There’s a lot of despair and pain in this movie.
 But there’s also enough love to keep you going and watch it till the end which shows that good people really can make the world a better place.

 See: Joe – Trailer